VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Theoretical Analysis of

 \section{Theoretical Analysis of \MODEL}

-The reasoning process of MLLMs can be characterized as a conditional probability optimization grounded in the visual evidences.
-Given a visual input $\mathbf{V}$ (e.g., images or videos), a user query $\mathbf{T}_q$, and corresponding ground-truth anwser $\mathbf{T}_a$, we formulate the MLLMs' reasoning over these multimodal inputs as:
+The reasoning process of multimodal large language models (MLLMs) can be formulated as conditional probability inference grounded in visual evidence.
+Given a visual input $\mathbf{V}$ (e.g., images or videos), a user query $\mathbf{T}_q$, and the corresponding ground-truth answer $\mathbf{T}_a$, the reasoning objective of an MLLM can be expressed as:

-where $P(\mathbf{V} | \mathbf{T}_a, \mathbf{T}_q)$ measures the consistency between the extracted visual representation from $\mathbf{V}$ and $\mathbf{T}_a$.
-We can expect a higher $P(\mathbf{V} | \mathbf{T}_a, \mathbf{T}_q)$ when those visual features embed rich and precise descriptions related to $\mathbf{T}_a$, indicating visual evidences support the answer more confidently.
-In contrast, $P(\mathbf{T}_a | \mathbf{T}_q)$ reflects the language prior, the model’s pre-existing world knowledge encoded during LLM pretraining.
-When visual evidence is ambiguous or insufficient, MLLMs tend to rely more heavily on this prior $P(\mathbf{T}_a | \mathbf{T}_q)$, which may lead to plausible but incorrect, or even hallucinated responses.
-Accordingly, the final output of MLLMs aims to maximize the following:
+Here, $P(\mathbf{V} \mid \mathbf{T}_a, \mathbf{T}_q)$ represents how well the visual input supports the candidate answer given the query.
+When the visual representation contains rich and precise cues relevant to $\mathbf{T}_a$, this term becomes larger, indicating stronger grounding for the prediction.
+In contrast, $P(\mathbf{T}_a \mid \mathbf{T}_q)$ reflects the language prior acquired during large-scale pretraining.
+When the visual evidence is ambiguous, noisy, or insufficient, MLLMs may rely heavily on this prior and produce plausible but visually unsupported predictions.

-Note it is sound to regularize how MLLMs reason in a postive manner by explicitly improving the visual evidences $P(\mathbf{V} | \mathbf{T}_a, \mathbf{T}_q)$.
-Strengthening this component encourages the model to ground its predictions more firmly in visual knowledge, thereby reducing over-reliance on language priors and mitigating hallucination risks.